mike-ward/Markdown-Edit/about.md

 > [MakeUseOf.com](http://www.makeuseof.com/tag/5-sites-quickly-learning-markdown/)

 Writing should first and foremost be about, well, writing.
-Presentation matters but is in most cases it's an enhancement, not the message.
+Presentation matters but in most cases it's an enhancement, not the message.
 Who cares if your header is tall or short, fat or wide?
 That's the job of a designer.
 The words, the content, the meaning, the flow and pace.
 That's the writer's job.